aptible/www.aptible.com/content/legal/terms_of_service.md

 1. [Trademark Policy]
 1. [Privacy Policy]

+We provide certain Aptible Services pursuant to a [Service Level Agreement] and a [Breach Indemnification Agreement].

 In addition, please see our policy on [Responsible Disclosure] of security vulnerabilities.

-We provide certain Aptible Services pursuant to a [Service Level Agreement].

 ### 1. Eligibility
 You must be at least eighteen (18) years of age to use the Services.
 By agreeing to this Agreement, you represent and warrant to us that: (a) you are at least eighteen (18) years of age; (b) you have not previously been suspended or removed from the Services; and (c) your registration and your use of the Services is in compliance with all applicable laws and regulations.
 If you are using the Services on behalf of an entity, organization, or company, you represent and warrant that you have the authority to bind that organization to this Agreement and you agree to be bound by this Agreement on behalf of that organization.
 Aptible may, in its sole discretion, refuse to offer the Services to any person or entity, and may change its eligibility criteria at any time.